 Before exploring the park and getting our exercise, we found a space to have a picnic.
 We sat on a long curvy bench that overlooked the river.
 It was a lovely setting for a picnic dinner.
 But the beauty didn’t stop there.
 After dinner the kids hopped on their bikes and we followed along behind them.
 The winding paths that take you through the park were designed to resemble a friendship bracelet, and the kids loved weaving in and out of the gorgeous gardens.
 There path was relatively flat, so the kids had no trouble on their ride (Ella is new to 2-wheelers).
 The park was made “as a lasting tribute to world unity and global understanding” and the gardens are full of plants representing various continents.
 There are spectacular flowers in each of the gardens, but that’s not all, there are several very cool sculptures throughout the park that the kids explored with amazement.
 I don’t think I can aptly describe the unique sculptures, but I added a few pix to my collage above.
 You will just have to take a trip down to check them out!

-This park is not large, it’s hidden away on the banks of the Ohio River, but many people go there for biking, walking, roller-blading, picnicing, frisbee throwing, jogging, and other fun activities.
+This park is not large, it’s hidden away on the banks of the Ohio River on Riverside Drive in Cincinnati, but many people go there for biking, walking, roller-blading, picnicing, frisbee throwing, jogging, and other fun activities.
 I think it would be a perfect place to plop down and read a book as well.
 And after visiting the International Friendship Park you can head down the path to visit the playground under the bridge that I wrote about a few years back, Every Child’s Playground at Sawyer Point.
 I’ve been looking for a new place where I can walk and the kids can safely ride their bikes without the challenge of too many big hills, and I do believe I’ve found the perfect place!
 I can’t wait to go back to the International Friendship Park and walk again, and the kids can’t wait either.
 You should check it out.
 Where is your favorite place to walk, run, or bike around these parts?